 If you’re being pulled over by police on suspicion of drunk or drugged driving, the decisions you make as soon as you see those flashing lights could mean the difference between a conviction or dismissal of charges.

 If you’ve been arrested and charged with DUI, your car likely was impounded, meaning you won’t have access to it right after you post bail.
 There’s a lot of confusion and anxiety after a DUI arrest, especially if it’s the first time you’ve been arrested.

 For those who have been arrested in Fort Pierce, our DUI lawyers can help by providing expert investigative skills, sensitivity to your particular circumstance and aggressive protection of their client’s rights.
 With this in mind, it’s important to retain skilled representation by a dedicated criminal defense attorney.

-The Fort Pierce DUI attorneys at Ohle & Ohle can help you fight your DUI charges in Port St. Lucie, Stuart, Vero Beach, Okeechobee and elsewhere in the Treasure Coast of Florida.
+The Fort Pierce DUI attorneys at Ohle & Ohle can help you fight your DUI charges anywhere in St. Lucie County.

 The Treasure Coast of Florida spans three counties and roughly two dozen cities.
 If you’re arrested on DUI charges, you will be taken to the local police station – local to where the arrest was made, that is.
 This can cause all types of confusion for family or DUI attorneys attempting to locate the suspect.
 Understandably, after a DUI arrest suspects are often nervous and emotional.